amc-corey-cox/cc_env/README.md

 ```
 sudo apt install curl
 ```

+### Editors - VIM and NeoVIM
+I tend to use several IDE's for development, see below, but I also like to use VIM to edit files quickly at the command line.
+For installation of VIM and NeoVIM, refer to the setup/vim.md.

 ## Browsers
 Most of my work involves being online within multiple different websites usually through abrowser.
 These are the browsers I'm currently running.